Individual Voluntary Arrangement (IVA)

 What is an IVA?

-An IVA is a formal alternative for those wishing to avoid bankruptcy and is suitable for anyone with unmanageable debt.
-An IVA allows you to pay your debts in one affordable monthly payment, usually over five or six years.
-At the end of your IVA any unsecured debt left is written off.
+An IVA allows you to pay one affordable monthly payment, usually over five or six years depending on your circumstances.
+At the end of the IVA, provided you have complied with all of its terms, any remaining unsecured debt is written off.

 Is an IVA right for me?